haiku/website/content/development/coding-guidelines.md

 };

-// Empty functions defined outside class must be formatted the same as other functions void
+// Empty functions defined outside a class must be formatted the same as other functions void
 Foo::FooFunction()
 {